 A card pairing on the horizon

 Now that I am more comfortable using a credit card and have some hefty purchases coming my way (like post-pandemic travel and a major furniture overhaul), I’m considering maximizing my cardholder benefits by signing up for a higher-tier Chase travel credit card like the Chase Sapphire Preferred® Card.

 While the Sapphire Preferred does come with an annual fee, it’s low, at $95.
 This card also has some perks that could really help me save money, like no foreign transaction fees.
-Back when I first applied for the Freedom Unlimited card, that $95 fee wouldn’t have made sense with how little I was actually using my credit card, but now some of the perks could really pay off, especially when traveling, as you get 2X points for any airfare, hotel, and dining out purchases.
-The Preferred also comes with 100,000 bonus points when you spend $4,000 in the first three months, which could work out well for me with my upcoming expenses.
+Back when I first applied for the Freedom Unlimited card, that $95 fee wouldn’t have made sense with how little I was actually using my credit card, but now some of the perks could really pay off, especially when traveling You’ll get 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases, plus more.
+The Preferred also comes with 60,000 bonus points when you spend $4,000 in the first three months, which could work out well for me with my upcoming expenses.